MadStats/reflections-on-presentations-carolxxx/README.md

 Title of presentation: Songs

 What were aspects of the presentation that you liked: The topic is very interesing.
+Sentiment trend of songs.

+What were aspects of the presentations for which you had concerns or questions: less positive and more negative?
+What's the meaning of scores of songs?
+Are rhymes correlated with sentiments?

+Title of presentation: NBA

+What were aspects of the presentation that you liked: Detailed analyses and players.
+Heat maps are cool.

+What were aspects of the presentations for which you had concerns or questions: Just a personal wish.
+Because I am not familiar with basketball I want some explanations for professional words.

+Title of presentation: Terrorism

+What were aspects of the presentation that you liked:

 What were aspects of the presentations for which you had concerns or questions: